ctinnil/badseed/README.md

 ### Method 1

-**Firts you need to grant Full Disk Access to Terminal so that it may be able to modify Bookmarks.plist:**
+**First you need to grant Full Disk Access to Terminal so that it may be able to modify Bookmarks.plist:**

 1. Select **System Preferences** from the Apple menu.
 2. In the System Preferences window click the **Security & Policy** icon.